nrfconnect/sdk-mcuboot/docs/design.md

 ```
 MCUBoot is also capable of handling dependencies between images.
 For example
 if an image needs to be reverted it might be necessary to revert another one too
-(e.g. due to API incompatibilities) or simply to prevent from being updated
+(for example due to API incompatibilities) or simply to prevent from being updated
 because of an unsatisfied dependency.
 Therefore all aborted swaps have to be
 completed and all the swap types have to be determined for each image before
 the dependency checks.
 Dependency handling is described in more detail in a